bIoTopeH2020project/knaas-uiaas/README.md

 ### Prerequisites

-Please install Docker following the installation guide for your platform: https://docs.docker.com/install/
+Please install Docker following the installation guide for your platform: https://docs.docker.com/install/ and Docker Compose following the installation guide for your platform: https://docs.docker.com/compose/install/

 ### Building the project